AdobeDocs/workfront.en/help/quicksilver/workfront-library/administration-and-setup/metadata/taxonomy-metadata-overview.md

 product-previous: workfront-library
 product-area: documents
 navigation-topic: metadata
-title: Overview of taxonomy metadata in Workfront Library
+title: Overview of taxonomy metadata in [!DNL Workfront] Library
-description: Taxonomy is a type of metadata used to describe and categorize the factual attributes of content uploaded to Workfront Library.
-For information about metadata, see Overview of metadata in Workfront Library.
+description: Taxonomy is a type of metadata used to describe and categorize the factual attributes of content uploaded to [!DNL Workfront] Library.
+For information about metadata, see Overview of metadata in [!DNL Workfront] Library.
 feature: Workfront Library, Digital Content and Documents
 exl-id: 94c24559-3da8-459a-b088-ca5bb3604816
 ---
-# Overview of taxonomy metadata in Workfront Library
+# Overview of taxonomy metadata in [!DNL Workfront] Library

-Taxonomy is a type of metadata used to describe and categorize the factual attributes of content uploaded to Workfront Library.
-For information about metadata, see [Overview of metadata in Workfront Library](../../../workfront-library/administration-and-setup/metadata/metadata-overview.md).
+Taxonomy is a type of metadata used to describe and categorize the factual attributes of content uploaded to [!DNL Workfront] Library.
+For information about metadata, see [Overview of metadata in [!DNL Workfront] Library](../../../workfront-library/administration-and-setup/metadata/metadata-overview.md).

-Users apply taxonomy when they upload an asset to Workfront Library.
+Users apply taxonomy when they upload an asset to [!DNL Workfront] Library.
 Users can also add or edit taxonomy metadata to shared assets to which they have Manage permissions.

 Some taxonomy, such as EXIF and XMP, is embedded in the content file and can be automatically added to the content's metadata when the file is uploaded.
 Other taxonomy must be provided by the user during the content upload process.

-As a Workfront Library administrator, you configure your organization's taxonomy by selecting the types of information users are prompted for when they upload content.
+As a [!DNL Workfront] Library administrator, you configure your organization's taxonomy by selecting the types of information users are prompted for when they upload content.
 For example, you can add fields to the taxonomy that require users to enter the content creator's name or the location of a photo.

 Before designing your organization's taxonomy, determine the types of information your users are most likely to filter for when looking for content.
 You can then set up taxonomy fields that prompt users for information that support more accurate search results.&nbsp;